 - Make sure to push in the nozzle about 3 inches.
 Relax and inject the oil.

 - Leave a small amount of oil in the syringe.
 Why?
 So that you don’t push in any air into your rectum with the oil…

 - Retain the oil for as long as possible (recommended time – 30 mins.).

 How Often Should You Take A Castor Oil Enema?

-You can go for it for three consecutive days without any problems.
-But, we recommend that you ask your doctor and do as he says.
+According to anecdotal evidence, you can go for it for three consecutive days without any problems.
+But we recommend that you ask your doctor and do as he says.